mcneel/developer.rhino3d.com/_guide_topics/compute/deploy.md

 1. Verify that Rhino is in use in your core-hour billing team.

 <div class="alert alert-info" role="alert">
 You are now being charged via <a href="../core-hour-billing" class="alert-link">Core-Hour Billing</a>.
-To stop the billing, either stop the "rhino.compute"[^1] service or shutdown the server or virtual machine.
+To stop the billing, either stop the "rhino.compute" service or shutdown the server or virtual machine.
 </div>

 ## 5. Next steps

 Check out the [Rhino Compute AppServer](https://github.com/mcneel/compute.rhino3d.appserver) – a node.js server acting as a bridge between client apps and private Compute servers.

----

-## Footnotes

-[^1]: The Windows service display name was changed from "compute.geometry" to "rhino.compute" in early 2021